We recently analyzed data from 125,000+ resumes and compiled those resume statistics to answer one question:

 Here is a visualization of that data:

-Our data shows that only 48% of resumes scanned via our ResyMatch tool included a link to a LinkedIn profile.
+Our resume statistics show that only 48% of resumes scanned via our ResyMatch tool include a link to a LinkedIn profile.
 For comparison, 85% of resumes included an email address and 78% included a phone number:

 Key Takeaway: Candidates can drastically increase their chances of landing an interview if they include a link to their LinkedIn profile on their resume, but most candidates are not.
 This creates an advantage for job seekers who have optimized their LinkedIn profile and are including it on their resume.
 In other words, make sure to add a link to your LinkedIn profile on your resume!